 - Kolkata knight Riders– The team from the east of India shares its ownership between two Bollywood actors, Shahrukh Khan and Juhi Chawla.
 Knight Riders started their IPL journey on a very bad note being in bottom three in first three season.
 However, the team changed story later and is now one of the two team which has won the league twice.
 The captain of KKR is Gautam Gambhir.

 - Mumbai Indians – The Mumbai Indians is owned by the richest man of the country, Mukesh Ambani of Relaince Group.
-Mumbai India stood champions in 2013 and is currently led by Rohit Sharma.
+Mumbai India stood champions in 2013 and 2015 and is currently led by Rohit Sharma.

 - Rajasthan Royals – The franchise is owned by Lachlan Murdoch, Shilpa Shetty and Raj Kundra.
 Rajasthan won the debut season of IPL.
 Shane Watson of Australia is currently the captain of the league.